Phoenix Gamification

 ServiceExample Base URLPurpose

-Ingestion APIhttps://ingestion-gateway.staging.phoenix-gamification.ioAccepts gameplay/engagement events
+Ingestion APIhttps://ingestion.api.yourgame.ggAccepts gameplay/engagement events

-Admin APIhttps://admin-gateway.staging.phoenix-gamification.ioManages leaderboards and reward rules
+Admin APIhttps://admin.api.yourgame.ggManages leaderboards and reward rules

-Query APIhttps://query-gateway.staging.phoenix-gamification.ioServes leaderboard data to clients
+Query APIhttps://query.api.yourgame.ggServes leaderboard data to clients

-WebSocket (live)wss://query-gateway.staging.phoenix-gamification.io/wsStreams real-time leaderboard updates
+WebSocket (live)wss://query.api.yourgame.gg/v1/leaderboards/{leaderboard_id}/wsStreams real-time leaderboard updates (auth via Authorization: Bearer <JWT>)

 Tip: keep each credential in a secure secret store (Vault, AWS Secrets Manager, GCP Secret Manager) and inject them at runtime.
 Do not commit keys to source control.